soo-park/chatup/README.md

 # DoorDash Frontend Interview Project: Time: *3-6hrs*

 Thank you for reviewing my project.
 The project was built to apply for the Front-end enginner at Doordash.
 The front-end was built from scratch without any automated tools.
 The object was NOT to show a new and complete product, but to show skill sets.
+MVP was updated to master, and the development branch includes refactored codes for better performance.

 # React - redux - thunk chat app